 One of the most consistently sunny places in Maui, many resorts have grown up in conjunction with modern irrigation systems that have allowed for the creation of golf courses, green lawns, and beautiful landscaping.
 With such beautiful weather, Kihei is a great place to spend time on Maui.

 Every evening people gather for pick-up games of volleyball, basketball, and soccer.
-The roller-skating rink is a favorite among local kids and offers inexpensive skate rentals and free public skating Wednesday night from six to eight PM , and Saturday nights from six to nine PM (at the time of this publication).
+The roller-skating rink is a favorite among local kids and offers inexpensive skate rentals and free public skating Wednesday nights from six to eight PM, and Saturday nights from six to nine PM (at the time of this publication).
 There are bathrooms, changing rooms, and outdoor showers, and across the street are plenty of good shopping and dining locales.

 Hawaiian Islands Humpback Whale National Marine Sanctuary

-Located at 726 South Kihei Road, the Humpback Whale National Marine Sanctuary is a great place to learn more about the giant marine mammals who call Maui home every winter.
+Located at 726 South Kihei Road, the Humpback Whale National Marine Sanctuary is a great place to learn more about the giant marine mammals that call Maui home every winter.
 A division of the National Oceanic and Atmospheric Administration (NOAA), the sanctuary has an educational center with exhibits and scientists on staff to answer questions.
 The building is also located near several native Hawaiian fish ponds, important cultural sites for the Hawaiian people.
-Call (800) 831-4888 for more information or visit them online.
+Call (800) 831-4888.

 Beaches for Kids